Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-options-litepaper.md

 ## Mechanism

-The Valorem protocol, at it's core, is a non-custodial engine for the underwriting and physical settlement of options, consisting of a set of smart contracts.
+The Valorem Options protocol, at it's core, is a non-custodial engine for the underwriting and physical settlement of options, consisting of a set of smart contracts.
 The engine utilizes the
 [ERC1155 multi-token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/)